meshcloud/meshcloud-docs/docs/administration.customers.md

 Partners and Administrators can manage the quota, that limits the maximum number of projects per customer.

-1. Login to the Meshpanel with your credentials
+1. Login to the meshPanel with your credentials.
 2. Navigate to the **Administration** area via the toolbox on the top right and then click on **Customers** in the menu.
-3. In the **Actions** colum click on the **Quota** icon on the managed customer account you want to edit.
+3. In the **Actions** column click on the **Quota** icon on the managed customer account you want to edit.
 4. Then you can increase and decrease the number of projects per customer.

 ## Approve Customer

 A meshStack installation can be configured to require a manual approval by a partner/admin for new meshCustomer registrations.
 Users who register receive an email notifying them, that their account is currently being verified.
 As soon as a partner/admin approves the request, they receive another email.
 This email informs the user, that he is now approved and can start working with the cloud ressources.
 Dependend on the configuration, the user may also have to confirm his email address via a confirmation link, that is available in the second email.

+## Invite Customer via Link

+If you want to have newly registered customers directly assigned to your administration account you can create an invitation link.
+If a new user registers with this link his customer account will be directly added to your administrator account and you will save some manual invitation steps afterwards.
+This feature must be enabled by the operator.
+To use it perform the following steps:

+1. Login to the meshPanel with your credentials.
+2. Navigate to the **Administration** area ia the toolbox on the top right and then click on **Customers** in the menu.
+3. In the **Actions** column click on the **Invitation Link** button (it is only visible if it is enabled by the operator).
+4. Copy the link and give it to the people who should register a new customer.

 ## Customer History